galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 > 7. **Run & preview**
 {: .hands_on}

-Finally, our query is "All genes that are over-expressed and located on a QTL that is related to growth, their human homologs and the location of the protein coded by this genes".
+Finally, our query is "All genes that are over-expressed and located on a QTL that is related to growth, their human homologs and the location of the proteins coded by this genes".
 We will save it to the results.

 > ### {% icon hands_on %} Hands-on: Save a result
 > 1. **Run & save**